 And you let her go

-The truth is, I missed something about everyone I ever broke up with.
-It does not matter if I was responsible for the breakup or she was.
-I missed something about every past lover.
-It was her voice or how she said hello to me, her laugh, the way she moved, the way she touched me, the way she looked at me.
-I may not miss the situation that led to the break up, but I miss the person.
-I had gotten used to sharing my life with this person everyday.
-Unless you have no capacity for human emotions, a break up will impact you.
-‘Let her go’ is my coping song.
-What is yours?
+The truth is, I have missed something about everyone I have ever broken up with.
+It could be her voice or how she touched me, her laugh, the way she moved, the way she looked at me.
+I may not miss the situation that led to the breakup, but I miss the person.

 Take a look at my iTunes playlist on my phone and you will find almost every genre of music you can think of.
 Let me share a few with you.